locuslab/robust_overfitting/README.md

 A repository which implements the experiments for exploring the phenomenon of robust overfitting, where robust performance on the test performance degradessignificantly over training.
 Created by [Leslie Rice][leslie link], [Eric Wong][eric link], and [Zico Kolter][zico link].
 See our paper on arXiv [here][arxiv].

 ## News
++ 04/10/2020 - The AutoAttack framework of [Croce & Hein (2020)][autoattack arxiv] evaluated our released models using this repository [here][autoattack].
+On CIFAR10, our models trained with standard PGD and early stopping ranks at \#5 overall, and \#1 for defenses that do not rely on additional data.
 + 02/26/2020 - arXiv posted and repository release

 ## Robust overfitting hurts - early stopping is essential!